42 products

 How to choose a core banking system

 Core banking selection is one of the highest-stakes decisions in financial-services technology — the system runs deposits, loans, the ledger, and customer master data, often for decades.
 The market segments by deployment model and bank tier.
 Tier-1 banks still run customised installs of Temenos Transact, Oracle FLEXCUBE, Infosys Finacle, or TCS BaNCS.
-Mid-tier U.S. banks and credit unions consolidate on Fiserv, FIS, or Jack Henry.
+Mid-tier U.S. Banks and credit unions consolidate on Fiserv, FIS, or Jack Henry.

 The fastest-growing segment is cloud-native, API-first cores: Mambu, Thought Machine Vault, 10x Banking, and Fiserv Finxact.
 These platforms emphasise composable, ledger-centric architecture and are used for greenfield digital banks, separately branded launches, and progressive renovation of incumbent stacks.